top of page

 Snaring you, me,

-and a jeweled queen.
+and a jewelled queen.

 But fat black perch